EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Info

     In standard deployments of Open OnDemand, interactive apps refer only to apps that run web- or GUI-based services or software.
-However, within the TRE Open OnDemand service, Open OnDemand's application programming interface for interactive apps is used to implement both apps that run containers that run such services and those that run any other containers, because that interface is easier to implement apps with than that for non-interactive (in the Open OnDemand sense) apps.
+However, within the TRE Open OnDemand service, Open OnDemand's application programming interface for interactive apps is used to implement both apps that run containers that run such services and those that run any other containers, because that interface is easier to implement apps with than that for non-interactive (in the Open OnDemand sense) apps!

 ### Back-end (cluster) names

 Within Open OnDemand, back-ends are typically referred to via human-readable names.
 A selection of back-end names includes:

-* DataLoch 2021 009 GPU server
+* DataLoch 1234 5678 GPU server
 * eDRIS National Safe Haven GPU desktop 01
 * ODAP GPU desktop 01
 * Smart Data Foundry GPU desktop 01